legion-labs/cargo-build-dist/README.md

 ## How to:

-Add target/debug in path and run `cargo dockerize`
+Add target/debug in path and run `cargo dockerize build`

 you should a similar output to this: